 - Combine flour, oil, cornstarch, white pepper, garlic powder, onion powder, black pepper and beaten egg.
 Add 1 1/2 cups milk slowly to make a thick pancake like batter.
 Add chicken pieces, and stir until chicken is well coated.

 - Heat oil in skillet or wok to 360 degrees F. Fry chicken pieces in hot oil about 5 minutes, turning as needed, or until lightly golden.
-Remove chicken, and drain on paper towels then place on backing sheet.
+Remove chicken, and drain on paper towels then place on baking sheet.

 - When ready to serve, sprinkle the peppers, onions and cooked chicken pieces over rice or noodles on a plate.
 Pour sweet and sour sauce over top.